 Once your board has dried, remove the clips and you should find the brim now permanently bent into that Wonka undulation.
-Congratulations - you're all done but for the decorating!
+Congratulations – your Wonka hat is all done but for the decorating!

 Stage 5 – Finishing Touches

-I chose to use orange felt for my hat - admittedly not perfect colour-wise (I'd have prefered a on orangey-brown to outright Leprechaun orange), but it was the closest I could get and is not quite as day-glo as it looks in the pictures!
+I chose to use orange felt for my Wonka hat – admittedly not perfect colour-wise (I’d have preferred an orangey-brown to the outright Leprechaun orange I ended up with), but it was the closest I could get and is not quite as day-glo as it looks in the pictures!
 To attach the felt, I cut it into strips a little wider than the original strips in the tube piece, and fixed double-sided tape onto the hat itself.
 You could just as easily (and in fact in may even work better) use a white glue such as PVA.

 I attached my strips around the edge, with a little overlap onto the top, and with enough length to cover the underside of the brim and slightly up into the hat tube.
 I covered the top of the hat with a circle of felt (cut using that template you put aside at the beginning!).

-Any gaps (and there are likely to be a few, as you're applying straight lines to curves!) can be filled with snippets of felt and glue.
+Any gaps (and there are likely to be a few, as you’re applying straight lines to curves!) can be filled with snippets of felt and glue once you’re done.

 Finally, to soften the edges of the felt where they met, I teased them with my nails to fluff them out, and then damped them down with a clear glue.
-The lines are still visible, but much softer - I quite like the effect!
-You could cover the hat with a single piece of fabric around the tube section, but this will be quite fiddly because of the way the hat curves.
-Alternatively, applying squares of paper and glue all over would give you a surface to paint, if you didn't want to bother with fabric at all!
+The lines are still visible, but much softer – I quite like the effect!
+You could cover the hat with a single piece of fabric around the tube section, but be warned that this will be quite fiddly because of the way the hat curves.
+Alternatively, applying squares of paper and glue all over would give you a better surface for paint, if you didn’t want to bother with fabric at all.